nais/doc/deployment/deploy.md

 NAIS deploy enables you to deploy your application from any continuous integration platform.
 Our primary supported platform is GitHub Actions, but you can also deploy from CircleCI, Travis CI, Jenkins, or other tools.

-{% hint style="info" %}
-Note: Using _naisd_ or _JIRA Autodeploy_ to deploy your application?
-These mechanisms are _deprecated_ and are going to be shut down on February 2nd, 2020.

-See [migration guide from naisd to Naiserator](../legacy/migrating-from-naisd.md).
-All information on this page relates to Naiserator compatible `nais.yaml` files.
-For information about _naisd_, see [naisd user documentation](../legacy/naisd.md).
-{% endhint %}

 ## How it works

 In your build pipeline, you create a deployment request using the _NAIS deploy tool_.